True Blood: Music

 Gary Calamar, who supervises the series' music, said his goal for the show's soundtrack is to create something "swampy, bluesy and spooky" and to feature local Louisiana musicians.
 True Blood soundtrack albums have twice earned Grammy Award nominations.

 Composer Nathan Barr writes the original score for the series, which features the cello, guitar, prepared piano, and glass harmonica among other instruments, all of which he performs himself.
 The main theme song is "Bad Things" by country music artist Jace Everett, from his 2005 self-titled debut.

-Elektra/Atlantic Records released a True Blood soundtrack on May 19, 2009, the same day as the release of the DVD and Blu-ray of the first season.
-Nathan Barr's original score for True Blood was released on CD on the Varèse Sarabande label on September 8, 2009.
-The second True Blood soundtrack was released on May 25, 2010, to coincide with the third season's premiere in June.
-The third volume was released on September 6, 2011, a few days before the season four finale.

 Both Nathan Barr and Jace Everett won 2009 awards from Broadcast Music Incorporated in the BMI Cable Awards category for, respectively, True Blood's original score and theme song.

 The show's individual episode titles are named after songs featured in the episodes, usually heard during the closing credits.
 The title usually indicates something about the events that will unfold throughout the given episode.
 For example, episode ten of season four is titled "Burning Down the House", and the end credits feature a cover version of the classic Talking Heads song performed by The Used.